One prompt away from any specialist

 Multiple LLM Providers

-Choose between OpenAI, Anthropic, or Google Gemini as your AI backend.
+Choose between OpenAI, Anthropic, Google Gemini, or NVIDIA Nemotron (open weights, served via NVIDIA NIM) as your AI backend.
 Configure your preferred provider during onboarding or at any time via the CLI.

 Web Search